 Attractive and easy to grow, this plant thrives happily in many landscapes and containers, reaching 12 to 18 inches (30-46 cm.) and forming a dense mat.

 Growing blue chalk sticks as a ground cover is common in warmer areas.
 Various hybrids of the plant differ slightly in appearance and may perform differently in the landscape.
-Most varieties grow as an annual plant in places with cold winters, but might surprise you and return depending on the microclimate and the location in the landscape.
+Most varieties grow as an annual plant in places with cold winters, but might surprise you

 This interesting succulent grows in winter and is dormant in summer.
 Trailing blue fingers can cover a substantial area quickly, particularly in areas without frost and freeze.
 An excellent border plant, specimen for a rock garden, or for a cascading element in a succulent container arrangement, blue chalk plant care is simple too.
 In fact, care for Senecio blue chalk sticks is similar to that of many other succulent plants.